“The Logitech MX and VX Revolution mice may not be a revolution, but they represent the next major evolution of input devices.”

 The Revolution MX mouse uses Logitech’s laser technology and sports an impressive 1000 dpi resolution.
 Keep in mind that this mouse is not marketed toward gamers, though with this level of sensitivity, it makes the MX a great jack-of-all-trades.
 The bottom surface sports large, low-resistance pads and an on/off switch.
 The battery indicator on the top surface satisfyingly fades in and out as the mouse is moved, and the wake-up from sleep mode is darn near instantaneous.
 The inset which fits the user’s thumb has a rubberized, textured covering.

-The mouse itself is designed solely for right hand users.
+The mouse itself is designed solely for right hand users, despite Logitech’s claim of being compatible with left hand users.
 In addition to the usual suspects, there are two thumb buttons, a thumb zoom rocker, and an application fast switch button below the scroll wheel.
 Also, the scroll wheel is tilt scrolling enabled for horizontal scrolling.
 The application switch button pulls up an Alt + Tab-like list of running programs, and can be reassigned via the included software.
 The thumb buttons are meant for browser back and forward commands, but they can be reassigned as well.
 The thumb zoom rocker can be used to adjust the zoom level in any Microsoft application.
 And then, there is the scroll wheel…

 Image Courtesy of Logitech